+New, agreed text

+Agreed deletions

-New, agreed text Agreed deletions [Text still under discussion] Proposed compromise language Proposed deletions
+[Text still under discussion]

+Compromise language proposed by participants

+Proposed deletions

-These rules of procedure are adopted for the substantive all-party negotiations and can only be amended by agreement, in accordance with the decision-making process outlined in paragraphs 23 through 28.
+[1].
+These rules of procedure are adopted for the substantive negotiations and can only be amended by agreement, in accordance with the decision-making process outlined in paragraphs 23 through 28.
 (17)